30 Seconds to Mars (album): Style and influences

 The style of the album combined progressive metal and space rock with influences and elements from new wave and electronica, utilizing programming and synthesizers.
 According to Jared Leto, the band wanted to create "something that had cohesiveness and kind of an atmospheric musical story to it".
 He identified groups that had a sense of identity and atmosphere as being influential on the album's songwriting.
 He cited classic stoner rock artists, to which he and his brother Shannon had listened while growing up.
 Eventually, they gravitated toward more conceptual work like Pink Floyd, David Bowie and The Cure.
 Thirty Seconds to Mars also drew influences from acts such as Björk, Rush, and Depeche Mode; according to Shannon Leto, the inspirations derived from "mostly big conceptional bands; bands that had depth; bands that were dynamic".

 The sound of 30 Seconds to Mars takes on many musical stylistic shifts.
 Elizabeth Bromstein from Now magazine described it as a concoction of '80s electronics, industrial music and nu metal with a heavy dose of progressive rock.
 Jaan Uhelszki of Alternative Press felt that the album is made of "sterner stuff", with the band's prog-metal foundation "enhanced by an unexpectedly powerful sense of melody".
 Smiley Ben of BBC Collective noted in the album alternative rock tendencies.
 Ryan Rayhill from Blender found the album befitting prog-rock prototypes Rush and opined that Thirty Seconds to Mars "emerged with an eponymous debut that sounds like Tool on The Dark Side of the Moon", referring to the 1973 album by Pink Floyd.
+New Noise Magazine categorized the album as being part of a short-lived movement in rock music which the magazine called "Undercore", a synthesis of glam, goth, synth-rock, and science fiction.